Reading time: 6 minutes

 Articles you may also be interested in

-When marking the centenary of the terrible events of 1917, some of the most devastating of World War I, it is perhaps understandable that the British have focused their attention […]
+When marking the centenary of the terrible events of 1917, some of the most devastating of World War I, it is perhaps understandable that the British have focused their attention on the Passchendaele offensive and the Americans on their entry into the war against Germany.
+Unfortunately, their desire to commemorate the heroism of their own service personnel often […]

 The 200th anniversary of his death (1821-2021) renews discussion on how the former Emperor should be commemorated.
 By Michael Vecchio Military genius.
 Autocratic despot.
 Progressive visionary.
 Bloodthirsty war monger.
-The […]
+The contrasting list of terms to describe the legacy of Napoleon Bonaparte indicate just how polarizing of a figure the former French Emperor was not only […]